mprsic/performa365docs/docs/howto/work_with_reports.rst

 Apart from view and navigation options, report toolbar on the top of each report offers additional features such as:

-* Previewing and printing the report directly from the application (1 and 2)
+* Preview and print of the report directly from the application (1 and 2)
-* Exporting the report in different formats (3)
+* Exporting the report to another file format (3)
-* Searching the content of report by entering the keyword in the search pop-up window (4)
+* Searching the content of active report by entering the keyword in the search pop-up window (4)

 Report parameters